What are the git areas?

 - Repository

 This is the location where files are modified, added, or deleted.
-The working area is the directory on the computer in which you have cloned the repository.
-Git does not maintain a history of all code changes in the working area.
+The working area is the directory on the computer where you clone the repository to start fixing bugs, adding new features, etc. Git does not maintain a history of code changes in the working area only, but not in the repository.
 If you delete files by mistake, the changes are irreversible.

 How can you determine what is in the working area?
-There is a git status command that indicates what has been modified since you cloned it along with new files.
+The git status command shows what has been modified or added since you cloned it.

 This is the location of the next commit’s changes.
 The command to add a file to the staging area is git add.
 You can either stage all modified files or just specific ones.
 Because the staging area is cleared following a commit, it is a temporary stage.